 Interface between the Regulations on clinical trials of medicinal products, medical devices and in vitro diagnostics

-In practice, these Regulations may need to be applied together in the development of innovative treatments that combine medicinal products with medical devices or IVDs.
+These Regulations may need to be applied together to develop innovative treatments combining medicinal products with medical devices or IVDs.

 Combined studies